djeada/Linux-Notes/notes/mounting.md

 <h2>Mounting a file system</h2>

-To mount a file system, use the following syntax:
+To mount a file system, use the following commands:

 ```bash
 mount -t file_system_type source_location target_location